meji92/PLCino/README.md

 Notes
 - The number of inputs and outputs must be the same in the .py file and .ino file load in arduino
 - Serial file (/dev/ttyXXX) must have permissions to read and write
+- You can edit the serial config in the 3rd line: ser = serial.Serial('/dev/ttyACM0', 9600)